guettli/from-python-to-javascript/README.md

 Maybe one small thing which made me love Python is the fact that writing `{` is slightly annoying.
 On german keyboards you need to hold the `AltGr` key and then press `7`.
 Most languages (C, C++, Java, JavaScript,...) use this character for blocks And in Python you hardly need this character since blocks get defined by indentation.

+## Why I like JavaScript

+Some languages like Perl, PHP or Shell want you to prefix you variables with `$`.
+Example: `echo "Your home directory: $HOME"`.
+This is an ugly mix of strings and code.

+## Why I like React

+String variables in views are escaped automatically.
+See [React is XSS protected?](https://stackoverflow.com/questions/33644499/what-does-it-mean-when-they-say-react-is-xss-protected)